Synchytrium

 Synchytrium is a large genus of plant pathogens within the phylum Chytridiomycota.
 Species are commonly known as false rust or wart disease.
 Approximately 200 species are described, and all are obligate parasites of angiosperms, ferns, or mosses.
 Early species were mistakenly classified among the higher fungi (Ascomycota or Basidiomycota) because of their superficial similarity to the rust fungi.
-Anton de Bary and Mikhail S. Woronin recognized the true nature of these fungi and established the penus to accommodate Synchytrium taraxaci, which grows on dandelions, and S. succisae, which grows on Succisa pratensis.
+Anton de Bary and Mikhail S. Woronin recognized the true nature of these fungi and established the genus to accommodate Synchytrium taraxaci, which grows on dandelions, and S. succisae, which grows on Succisa pratensis.
 Synchytrium taraxaci is the type of the genus.
 The genus has been divided into 6 subgenera based on differences in life cycles.

 Morphology

 Members of Synchytrium are endobiotic, holocarpic, and inoperculate.
 This means Synchytrium species grow inside of the host cell (endobiotic), produce structures other than a zoosporangium (holocarpic), and do not release zoospores through a lid-like structure (inoperculate).
 Zoospores of other members of Chytridiomycota typically give rise to one zoosorangium or a polycentric thallus capable of producing many zoosporangia.
 In Synchytrium, the zoospore nucleus divides many times with each daughter nucleus giving rise to a zoosporangium.
 This produces a cluster of clonal zoosporangia, often enveloped with a membrane.
 This cluster is called a sorus.
 The zoospore can give rise to the sorus directly or it can act as a prosorus.
 The difference is demonstrated in the life cycle, which is discussed below.